gvolpe/gvolpe.github.io/content/blog/immich-photos.md

 metropolis-postgres-2026-01-01T00:00:07 Thu, 2026-01-01 00:00:10 [85364a08beb327edf646b3131eeeb57854a462c6f06d2ac0c9040037edc802ac]
 ```

 Any of these backups can be restored in different ways via the `borg` client: `extract`, `mount` or `export-tar`.
-In the [Restoring backups](#restoring-backups) section further down, we're going to explore the former.
+In the [Disaster recovery](#disaster-recovery) section further down, we're going to explore the former.

 ### Systemd notifications